jthistle/personality-web/README.md

 `yarn install` to get started.

 `yarn start` to run the development server.
+For more detailed setup, see the [setup README](setup/README.md).

 ### Running order